Burmese cuisine: Dining

 Traditionally, the Burmese eat meals from plates on a low table or daunglan, while sitting on a bamboo mat.
 Dishes are simultaneously served and shared.
 A traditional meal includes steamed white rice as the main dish accompanied by Burmese curries, a light soup or consommé, and other side dishes, including fried vegetables, Burmese fritters, and ngapi yay gyo (ငါးပိရည်ကျို), a plate of fresh and blanched vegetables served with pickled fish dip.
 The meal is then finished with a piece of palm sugar or laphet (fermented tea leaves).

 Out of respect, the eldest diners are always served first before the rest join in; even when the elders are absent, the first morsel of rice from the pot is scooped and put aside as an act of respect to one's parents, a custom known as u cha (ဦးချ, lit. 'first serve').

 The Burmese traditionally eat with their right hand, forming the rice into a small ball with only the fingertips and mixing this with various morsels before popping it into their mouths.
 Chopsticks and Chinese-style spoons are used for noodle dishes, although noodle salads are more likely to be eaten with just a spoon.
 Western-style utensils, especially forks and knives, have gained currency in recent years.

+In traditional Burmese eateries, green tea and numerous side dishes are served complimentary alongside the main dishes and rice.